AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-html5.md

 ## Create HTML5 output preset from the Map console

-Perform the following steps to create the HTML5 preset from the map console:
+Perform the following steps to create the HTML5 preset from the Map console:

 1. [Open a DITA map file in the Map console](./open-files-map-console.md).